Eric-Carlton/angular-name-that-song/README.md

 ![Play Game Page Winner Dialog](screenshots/play-game-page-winner-dialog.png?raw=true)

-Clicking "New Game" here will take you back to the Add Users page, resetting users, scores, and the playlist.
+Clicking "New Game" here will take you back to the Add Players page, resetting players, scores, and the playlist.

 If the playlist is exhausted, a dialog will be displayed asking if you'd like to create a new playlist or declare a winner.